MikaelMaster/mkUtilsLegacy/README.md

 - A lot of custom events complementing the BukkitAPI are also available!
 (Spigot-side, Extra)

 To use it to develop, you should download *mkUtilsLegacy-version.jar* and *EduardAPI-1.0-all.jar* and use them as depends in your project.
-This is not only a lib, so you'll need to run the plugin shadow jar (mkUtilsLegacy-version-all.jar) in your server with the others plugins with depends from it.
+This is not only a lib, so you'll need to run the plugin shadow jar (mkUtilsLegacy-version-all.jar) in your server with the others plugins that depends on it.

 This plugin/lib is developed by Mikael (vulgo MikaelMaster, TheSrMK, SrMK) and Vinícius (vulgo Koddy, KoddyDev).
 This project uses EduardAPI's (https://github.com/EduardMaster/EduardAPI) some utils methods and DB/SQL Manager, credits do Eduard (vulgo EduardMaster).